friesalafrancais/YTDL/README.md

 # YTDL
-A simple python GUI made for downloading youtube videos.
+A simple python GUI made for downloading youtube video or audio files.
 Allows the user to choose the destination folder, if no folder is chosen, it defaults to the users 'Downloads' folder.
 Downloads the highest resolution available.

 Libraries: